ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \subsection{Transformation Invariance}

 In real-world scenarios, data often undergo transformations that preserve its semantic meaning or class.
 We aim to ensure that the model's representations are invariant to these transformations.
 Achieving various types of invariance is desirable because it enables the network to generalize well across different but semantically similar inputs, thereby enhancing its robustness and predictive power.
-In previous literature~\citep{azulay2018deep, zhang2019making}, it has been shown that the performance of neural networks can be highly unstable even under simple input data transformations, such as shifting an image by a few pixels.
+In previous literature~\citep{azulay2018deep, zhang2019making}, it has been shown that the performance of neural networks can be highly unstable even under simple input data transformations, such as shifting an input image by a few pixels.

 We conduct experiments to assess three types of invariance: scale, shift, and resolution.
 We analyze the model's accuracy trends on the ImageNet-1K validation set as a function of varying scale / shift magnitude and image resolution.
-In crop experiments, the image is resized according to a given scale factor, and then a central crop is taken.
-In shift experiments, we adjust the crop location in the original (non-resized) image space and then take a crop, shifting along the longer side of the image.
-In resolution experiments with the ViT model, we interpolate positional embeddings to match the applied resolution.
+In scale invariance analysis, the image is first resized according to a given scale factor, and then a central crop is taken.
+In shift experiments, we adjust the crop location in the original image space and then take a crop, shifting along the longer side of the image.
+In resolution experiments with ViT model, we interpolate positional embeddings to match the new applied resolution.

-\textbf{Supervised ConvNeXt excels in transformation invariance.} The results are presented in Fig.~\ref{fig:invariance}.
-We observe a very consistent trend of ConvNeXt outperforming ViT under supervised training.
-This trend is reversed for CLIP models, likely because ConvNeXt-clip was undertrained.
-Overall, models are reliable to shift transformation and less robust to scale and resolution transforms.
-For practical applications requiring high robustness to scale, shift, and resolution transforms, our results indicate that ConvNeXt under supervised training could be the best choice.
+\textbf{Supervised ConvNeXt is the most invariant model to the data transformations.} We display our results in Fig.~\ref{fig:invariance}, observing a consistent trend of ConvNeXt outperforming ViT under supervised training.
+Interestingly, supervised ConvNeXt has better performance on 336 pixel resolution than on the original resolution of 224 pixels.
+Overall, all models are robust to shifting and less robust to scaling and resolution transforms.
+For practical use cases requiring high transform invariance, our results indicate that supervised ConvNeXt will be the best choice among analyzed models.

-\section{Related work}
+\section{Related Work}